-Remuneration as outlined here, and in doing so to act honestly and in good faith with a view to the best interest of the Remaneration stakeholders.
-The Board believes that it can usefully supplement its ability to make decisions related to risk management effectively and in a timely manner if it can delegate to a Risk Management Committee the task of preparing an appropriate strategic agenda for the Board and ensuring that the Board is given the information necessary for making good risk management decisions.
-The Committee is intended to assist the Board and not to pre-empt any board responsibilities in making any decisions related to risk management.
-In performing its duties, the Committee will maintain effective working relationships with the Board and the Company's senior leaders.
-To perform his or her role effectively, each Committee member will obtain an understanding of the detailed responsibilities of Committee membership as well as the Company's business and operating environment.
-Risk Management - NONE - 3 1 The primary purpose of the Risk Management Committee is to assist the Board, and to some extent the Audit and Corporate Governance Committee of the Board, in fulfilling its corporate governance responsibilities relating to risk management.
+Remuneration as outlined here, and in doing so to act honestly and in good faith with a view to the best interest of the stakeholders. stakeholders.The Board believes that it can usefully supplementits ability to make decisions related to riskmanagement effectively and in a timely manner if itcan delegate to a Risk Management Committee thetask of preparing an appropriate strategic agendafor the Board and ensuring that the Board is giventhe information necessary for making good riskmanagement decisions.
+The Committee is intendedto assist the Board and not to pre-empt any boardresponsibilities in making any decisions related torisk management.In performing its duties, the Committee willmaintain effective working relationships with theBoard and the Company's senior leaders.
+Toperform his or her role effectively, each Committeemember will obtain an understanding of thedetailed responsibilities of Committee membershipas well as the Company's husinees and operating Risk Management - NONE - 3 1 as well as the Company's business and operating environment.
+The primary purpose of the Risk Management Committee is to assist the Board, and to some extent the Audit and Corporate Governance Committee of the Board, in fulfilling its corporate governance responsibilities relating to risk management.
 The Risk Management Committee also assists in defining the Company's risk appetite and oversees the Company's risk profile and performance against the defined risk appetite.
 The Committee is responsible for overseeing the identification, measurement, monitoring and controlling of the Company's principal business risks.
 Each committee member must exercise the care, diligence and skills that a reasonably prudent person would exercise in comparable circumstances.
 The Committee in fulfilling its role is to establish a constructive, collaborative relationship, with the Company's senior leaders, especially, the CEO, the Chief Risk Officer and the heads of each of the businesses within the Company.
 The Committee is required to contribute to the management of the Company's risk management, and in doing so to act honestly and in good faith with a view to the best interest of all stakeholders.